 WE’VE ALL DONE IT — that mental calculation where you try to figure out how much you’d clear if you were to sell your house and pay off your mortgage.
 But it can be more than just an idle exercise.
-Even if you never sell your home, the equity you have in it can help you pursue important personal goals.
-So understanding how to calculate it— and how banks view it — is critical, especially if you want to borrow money against that equity to pay for a home improvement project, cover emergency expenses or pay for your child’s college tuition, for instance.
-In fact, it could also affect whether you need to pay private mortgage insurance, and could determine which financing options may be available to you.
+Even if you never sell your home, the equity you have can help you pursue important personal goals.
+So understanding how to calculate your equity — and how banks view it — is critical, especially if you want to borrow money against that equity to pay for a home improvement project, cover emergency expenses or help pay for your child’s college tuition, for example.
+In fact, your home’s equity also could affect whether you need to pay private mortgage insurance and could determine which financing options may be available to you.

 You can figure out how much equity you have in your home by subtracting the amount you owe on all loans secured by your house from its appraised value.
 This includes your primary mortgage as well as any home equity loans or unpaid balances on home equity lines of credit.
 In a typical example, homeowner Caroline owes $140,000 on a mortgage for her home, which was recently appraised at $400,000.

-If you currently pay private mortgage insurance (PMI) on your mortgage, keep an eye on your loan-to-value ratio.
+If you pay private mortgage insurance (PMI) on your mortgage, keep an eye on your LTV ratio.
 Your lender is required by federal law to cancel PMI when a home’s LTV ratio is 78% or lower than the home’s original appraised value (provided certain requirements are met).
-This cancellation is often preplanned for when your loan balance reaches that percentage.
-However, if your LTV drops below 80 percent ahead of schedule due to extra payments you made, you have the right to request your lender cancel your PMI.
+This cancellation is generally preplanned for when your loan balance reaches that percentage.
+However, if your LTV ratio drops below 80% because of extra payments you made, you have the right to request your lender cancel your PMI.
 You can also ask your lender to cancel your PMI if the value of your home has increased, which will lower your LTV ratio.
 But in that case, you may need a new appraisal, and other rules apply, including the length of time you’ve owned your home.

-If you’re considering a home equity loan or line of credit, another important calculation is your combined loan-to-value ratio (CLTV).
-Your CLTV compares the value of your home to the combined total of the loans secured by it, including the loan or line of credit you’re seeking.
+If you’re considering a home equity loan or line of credit, another important calculation is your combined loan-to-value (CLTV) ratio.
+Your CLTV ratio compares the value of your home with the combined total of the loans secured by it, including the loan or line of credit you’re seeking.
 Say Caroline wants to apply for a $75,000 home equity line of credit.
-She calculates what her CLTV would be if she were approved for it, and since most lenders require your CLTV to be below 85 percent to qualify for a home equity line of credit, Caroline would likely be eligible.
+She calculates what her CLTV ratio would be if she were approved for it and, since most lenders require your CLTV ratio to be below 85% to qualify for a home equity line of credit, Caroline likely would be eligible.